dev-scripts/prakashbhandari.com.np/content/posts/is-squash-commits-good-over-regular-merge-commits.md

 "Git"
 ]
 keywords: [
-"Why Regular Merge Commits Are Good Over Squash Commits?", "Is Regular Merge Commits Are Good Over Squash Commits?", "Merge Commits vs Squash Commits",
+"Is Squash Commits Good Over Regular Merge Commits?", "Merge Commits vs Squash Commits",
 "Merge Commits and Squash Commits",
 "How to Combine Multiple Git Commits into One",